Life Like (film)

 Life Like is a 2019 science-fiction drama film written and directed by Josh Janowicz in his feature debut, and distributed by Grindstone Entertainment Group.
 Its story follows a young couple who purchases a life-like robot named Henry, to care for their newly inherited home, who begins to develop human emotions.
 The film stars Steven Strait, Addison Timlin, James D'Arcy, and Drew Van Acker.

 The film was produced by Lionsgate Films and was released on May 14, 2019.

 Plot

 James is working at a trust fund run by his father.
 Upon the death of his father, he becomes CEO of the company.
 James and his wife Sophie move away from the city into a suburban mansion.
 Sophie doesn't work and spends most of the time at home.
 Feeling uncomfortable with James having a butler, maid and a cook, she fires them.

 James and Sophie meet Julian, a man who sells artificially intelligent robots to be used as domestic servants.
 The couple choose a male android named Henry, who dutifully carries out their commands around the house.
 However, encouraged by Sophie, who reads to him, Henry begins to develop emotions and have dreams.

-Several undercurrents begin to take hold.
-One evening, Sophie discovers Henry walking outside the house stark naked and somewhat disoriented.
-Sophie dreams that Henry kisses her while giving her a massage and later masturbates, after which she discovers Henry is outside, asking him if he was watching her.
-A naked encounter between James and Henry in the bathroom, who is bringing in a handful of fresh towels, leads to an awkward exchange and then Henry performing fellatio on James.
-This leads James to question his sexuality.
-After Henry kisses Sophie while giving her a massage, Sophie is disturbed when Henry mouths "I love you" in the same manner used by James.
-Sophie tells James of the encounter and James becomes enraged, slapping Henry and disconnecting his charging station.